starforgelabs/SyntaxHighlighter-Evolved-LISP-Brush/README.md

 == Screenshots ==

-1. An example of the SKILL brush for SyntaxHighlighter Evolved.
+1. An example of the LISP brush for SyntaxHighlighter Evolved.

 == Changelog ==

 = 1.0 =
-* SKILL finally on WordPress!
+* LISP finally on WordPress!

 == Upgrade notice ==

 = 1.0 =
-* SKILL finally on WordPress!
+* LISP finally on WordPress!